jgibbons-cp/datadog/kubernetes/nginx-ingress/README.md

 -
 - Azure (AKS) Specific
   - [Instructions](https://learn.microsoft.com/en-us/azure/aks/ingress-basic?tabs=azure-cli#basic-configuration)
-  - Managed k8s used - AKS which is where these instrutions were tested
   - NOTE: this is automated in ```setup.sh``` and ```teardown.sh```, however these steps will help you to understand what we are    doing.
 - AWS (EKS) Specific
   - The instructions work as expected, however persistent volumes don't work the same on EKS.
 Rather than provide instructions for that at this time, just use the ```app-java``` application and not knote.
 Then everything should work other than the path ```/``` which I can fix when I have time.
 I can also adjust the automation which is AKS specific right now.